shavitush/Oryx-AC/README.md

 # Building

+You need DHooks to build.
+You also need DHooks on your server for `oryx-sanity` and `oryx-strafe` to work.
+It depends on gamedata from SDKTools therefore shouldn't break unless your server is out of date.

 All you need to do is make sure you've specified your timer in oryx.inc by defining either `notimer` or `bhoptimer`.
 Build each file manually with the SourceMod compiler, like usual.
 If `bhoptimer` is defined, you will need [bhoptimer](https://github.com/shavitush/bhoptimer)'s include file.
 Send a pull request if you want to support other timers.